-It was during an exploratory trip to South-East Asia that Nathalie and Guy, the owners of The Plantation, naturally fell under the spell of Cambodia.
-The discovery of the region of Kampot was decisive for them and their pepper plantation visits were a real revelation.
+It was during an exploratory trip to South-East Asia that Nathalie and Guy, the owners of The Plantation, naturally fell in love with Cambodia.
+The discovery of the region of Kampot was decisive for them and a visit of a pepper plantation was a real revelation.

-“We found a first site in 2013 in the commune of Kon Sat.
+“We found our in 2013 in the commune of Kon Sat.
 It had all the characteristics that we were looking for, namely the natural beauty of the site – land backing on to the mountains, overlooking the Secret Lake, with breathtaking views of Bokor Mountain, on one side, and the sea and Phu Quoc Island in Vietnam, on the other side.

 But the quality of the site is not enough to produce a good pepper.
 We therefore had the soil tested by several laboratories in order to ensure that it was suitable for the pepper plantation project.